-1. Sign in and out every time they enter and leave the building.
-(This is for safety in case of fire as well as knowing who is in the building at all times for safety purposes).

-- 2. Fill out an emergency information card. - 3.
-Wear a designated ID while in the building and turn it in when leaving. - 4.
-Call the school office as soon as possible if unable to volunteer on assigned day. - 5.
-Be consistent and reliable with time. - 6.
-Avoid visiting or wandering through instructional areas that could distract children and teachers. - 7.
-Do not bring younger children to school when volunteering. - 8.
-Classroom volunteer time is at the teacher's discretion. - 9.
-Wear appropriate, tasteful attire that will not interfere with the educational focus. - 10.
-Never interrupt teachers or instruction in the classroom. - 11.
-Keep the Faculty Room reserved for staff members, please. - 12.
+- 1. Sign in and out every time they enter and leave the building via the building Raptor system.
+(This is for safety in case of fire, as well as knowing who is in the building at all times, for safety purposes.) - 2.
+Wear a designated ID while in the building and turn it in when leaving. - 3.
+Call the office as soon as possible if unable to volunteer on assigned day. - 4.
+Be consistent and reliable with time. - 5.
+Avoid visiting or wandering through instructional areas that could distract children and teachers. - 6.
+Do not bring younger children to school when volunteering. - 7.
+Classroom volunteer time is at the teacher's discretion. - 8.
+Wear appropriate, tasteful attire that will not interfere with the educational focus. - 9.
+Never interrupt teachers or instruction in the classroom. - 10.
+Keep the Faculty Room reserved for staff members, please. - 11.
 Contact classroom teachers to receive instruction on the use of any classroom equipment and see the Volunteer Coordinator (or building aide) for instruction with other school equipment.
-Please give staff members priority when operating the copy machine or other office equipment. - 13.
-Check with assigned teacher for specific instructions for the day. - 14.
-Become familiar with school policy as outlined in this handbook. - 15.
+Please give staff members priority when operating the copy machine or other office equipment. - 12.
+Check with assigned teacher for specific instructions for the day. - 13.
+Become familiar with school policy as outlined in this handbook. - 14.
 Expect respect and appropriate behavior from students.
-Please report any problems to the teacher in charge. - 16.
-Be an example to children by observing all school rules in a professional manner. - 17.
-Avoid disruptive talking in the hallways. - 18.
+Please report any problems to the teacher in charge.

+- 15. Be an example to children by observing all school rules in a professional manner. - 16.
+Avoid disruptive talking in the hallways. - 17.
 Communicate with the teacher if uncomfortable with a specific task.
-We want your experience to be positive and rewarding. - 19.
+We want your experience to be positive and rewarding. - 18.
 Have fun working in our school.